JustinHuPrime/SolarDawn/notes/game_design.md

 - fuel tanks - a single tank has 10 points of fuel capacity
 - cargo holds - a single cargo hold has 10 points of cargo capacity
 - engines - an engine provides one hex worth of delta-v per turn, and consumes one point of fuel
-- guns - a gun has a 50% chance to hit a target, and does one damage if it hits
+- guns - a gun has a 50% chance to hit a target per hex of separation, and does one damage if it hits
 - launch clamps - a launch clamp holds one piece of ordnance, and is reloaded at a factory
-- habitat modules - repairs 1 damage per economic phase
+- habitat modules - repairs 1 damage per economic phase using 1 point of carried materials
 - miners - mines 2 points of ice or ore from the asteroid per economic phase, automatically
-- factories - may create one module or piece of ordnance from materials
+- factories - may create components or ordnance from materials, also performs repairs at 1 point of materials per damage
 - armour plates - no functionality, but act as additional locations that can be hit

 ## Cargoes